Skip to content

 • same-session mode must never record tmux_window_index = "0"

-• for pair-managed houmao_server_rest, the recorded tmux handle is the authoritative live gateway surface for attach, detach, cleanup, and auxiliary-window recreation
+• for same-session auxiliary-window mode, the recorded tmux handle is the authoritative live gateway surface for attach, detach, cleanup, and auxiliary-window recreation

 • non-zero tmux windows remain non-contractual by convention; callers should rely on the recorded current-instance handle rather than window naming heuristics